 During my two months i Buenos Aires I managed to meet with Lolo again.
 She introduced me to her family.
 Hanging out in the traditional environment of Belgrano, a bourgois area of Buenos Aires, reminded me of France.
 Elegant, knowing how to cherish the family connections with their both beauty and burdens.

 Living in San Telmo.
 Walking around.
 Sharing apartment Mi Casa, with strangers from around the world.

 Tea and travel addict.
 Berliner, originally from Cracow.
-Aspiring writer, photographer and painter with 'expanding consciousness' set as main life goal.
+Nature lover.
+Aspiring writer, photographer, painter and philosopher.
 All the pictures and texts on OMJ are made by me, so I'm happy if you enjoy them!